dramamine/metal-heart/welovedc/README.md

 - put in dummy image tags: ![welovedc](/images/.jpg "")
 - drop in the image file names
 - update links and formatting

+# Pictures to Fix
+- all Glassjaw need to be downloaded
+- Darkest Hour too